neuro-inc/mlops-demo-oss-dogs/README.md

 ## Optional steps:

-- Add 10 more images to the dataset, label them and let Pahyderm retrain the model.
+- Add 10 more images to the dataset, label them, and let Pachyderm retrain the model:

 ```shell
 neuro-flow run extend_data --param extend_dataset_by 10
 neuro-flow run label_studio
 ```

-- Deploy model to Seldon using our Kubernetes [MLFlow2Seldon operator](https://github.com/neuro-inc/mlops-k8s-mlflow2seldon) (assume operator is already deployed).
-In this case you also need the Seldon Core installation up and running in the cluster.
+- Deploy the model to Seldon using our Kubernetes [MLFlow2Seldon operator](https://github.com/neuro-inc/mlops-k8s-mlflow2seldon) (assume the operator is already deployed).
+In this case, you will also need a Seldon Core installation up and running on the cluster.

 ## Additional

-You might also run MLFlow server by yourself, but in this case, you will need to replace MLFlow server URI in env configuration.
+You might also run an MLFlow server by yourself, but in this case, you will need to replace the MLFlow server URI in the `env` configuration.

-Create persistent disk for Postgresql
+Create a persistent disk for Postgresql:

 ```shell
 neuro disk create 1G --timeout-unused 30d --name mlops-demo-oss-dogs-postgres
 ```

-Run Postgresql server (needed by MLFlow)
+Run a Postgresql server (needed by MLFlow):

 ```shell
 neuro-flow run postgres
 ```

-Run MLFlow server for experiment and model tracking.
-Note, in this setup we imply personal use of MLFlow server (each user will connect to its own server)
+Run an MLFlow server for experiment and model tracking.
+In this setup, we imply personal use of MLFlow server (each user will connect to their own server).

 ```shell
 neuro-flow run mlflow_server